 In nature, the American Robin eats invertebrate animals (such as worms, caterpillars, and grasshoppers), fruits, and berries.
 Because worms are easier to find in the morning, robins usually eat worms during the first part of the day, and switch to fruits in the afternoon.
-At Cosley Zoo, the robin is fed spinach, various fruits, sunflower seeds, mealworms, and a processed insectivore (insect-eater) diet.
+At Cosley Zoo, the robin is fed fruits and vegetables, birdseed, mealworms, and a processed diet.

 Robins build their nests in trees or shrubs to protect them from predators.
 Breeding season occurs between April and July, and females lay 2-3 clutches (groups) of light blue eggs during this period.
 Each clutch is made up of 3-5 eggs.
 Females incubate the eggs for about 14 days until they hatch.
 After hatching, the young birds leave the nest within 2 weeks.

 American Robins are found throughout North America.
 They live in areas, which contain short grasses for foraging and trees or shrubs for nesting.
 In the winter, when the food supply decreases, most robins migrate south, as far as southern Texas or Florida.

 On average, American Robins live about 1-2 years in the wild.
 They have the potential to live up to 14 years, but this is extremely rare.
 Only about 3/4 of young robins survive their first year of life.

 American Robins are an important part of the food web.
 Because they are so numerous, they are an important food source for predators such as hawks and snakes.
 They also help to control insect populations and disperse seeds by eating fruit.
 Robins are commonly seen in people’s backyards, which provide a good location to forage for food.
 Because they often forage for food on lawns, robins are susceptible to pesticide poisoning and can be a good indicator of pollution.
 Robins have long been considered a harbinger of spring.